Local Cycling & Walking Infrastructure Plan

 • A new weatherproof cycle storage unit on St Mary's Quay, which will be used by off-islanders continuing their journey on St Mary's.

-Scheme Design Consultations for the 'Dump Path'
+Scheme Designs for the 'Dump Path'

 The Local Cycling and Walking Infrastructure Plan highlights the Dump path route has a high priority because it's on a school route and the existing path is in poor condition and also very busy, with conflicts between pedestrians and cyclists particularly on the tight and narrow corners.
 Feedback from the public during the consultations confirmed that this route is deemed a high priority by residents.